 Temperature sensor MLX90614ESF

-Despite having a slightly strange name, the truth is that the Temperature sensor MLX90614ESF it is a temperature sensor that uses infrared light to measure temperature.
+Despite having a slightly strange name, the truth is that the No products found. it is a temperature sensor that uses infrared light to measure temperature.
 This sensor therefore needs have a field of view of 90º and the average temperature it takes will send it via a 10-bit signal to the Arduino board.
 The signal is sent digitally following the I2C protocol or we can also use the PWM protocol.
 Despite having advanced technology, this sensor has a fairly low price, we can find it in electronics stores for about € 13, a low price if we take into account the possibilities they offer.

 Thermocouple Type-k sensor